raghunathansunil/raghunathansunil.github.io/_posts/2021-02-10-AI-ML-Speech-Recogntion-Fundamentals.markdown

 layout: post
 title: AI Explainability - Speech Recognition Fundamentals
 date: '2021-02-09T14:31:00+00:00'
-tags: AI DL ML Tensorflow TFlite
+tags: AI ML Tensorflow TFlite Speechrecognition
 ---

 The open source of Speech recognition made possible with AI-ML algos with feature engineering science and techniques that emerged more than 25 yrs back.